aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/hyperlinks/editing-hyperlinks-of-worksheet/_index.md

 Aspose.Cells allows you to access all the hyperlinks of the worksheet using the [**Worksheet.hyperlinks**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#hyperlinks--) collection.
 You can access each hyperlink from this collection one by one and edit its properties.
 {{% /alert %}}

-The following sample code accesses all the hyperlinks of the worksheet and uses their [**Hyperlink.address**](https://reference.aspose.com/cells/javascript-cpp/hyperlink/#address-string-) method to set the Aspose website.
+The following sample code accesses all the hyperlinks of the worksheet and uses their [**Hyperlink.address**](https://reference.aspose.com/cells/javascript-cpp/hyperlink/#address-string-) method to set the hyperlink address to the Aspose website.

 ```html
 <!DOCTYPE html>